Robified0/Classes/README.md

 **Mage:**

 The mage commands the elements of earth, air, fire, and water.
 Using their magic, they are able to will the elements to do their bidding and do massive damage to enemies or give buffs to themselves.
-They have a lower attack speed and attack damage, and are unable to wear armor (though they have spells to replicate it!).
+They have a lower attack speed and attack damage.
+Due to needing freedom to cast spell, they are unable to wear armor (though they have spells to replicate it!).

 **Healer:**